glasgowcompbio/vimms/paper/paper.md

 annotations are assigned to MS1 peaks through matching with internal standard compounds (having known m/z and RT values) or by searching spectral databases with the MS2 spectra associated with MS1 peaks.
-An important factor that determines how many molecules can annotated with spectral databases using fragmentation data is the quality of the MS2 spectra during data acquisition, and the coverage (for how many of the MS1 peaks were MS2 spectra generated).
+An important factor that determines how many molecules can annotated with spectral databases using fragmentation data is the quality of the MS2 spectra acquired, and the coverage (for how many of the MS1 peaks were MS2 spectra collected).
 Good MS2 fragmentation strategies aim to produce spectra for as many unknown ions in the sample as possible, but also produce high quality spectra which can be reliably evaluated.

-A common challenge faced by computational researchers with an interest in improving fragmentation strategies in tandem mass-spectrometry-based metabolomics is the lack of access to and the high cost of running MS instruments.
-This issue is particularly relevant as developing and optimising novel fragmentation strategies tend to be conducted in an iterative fashion requiring many measurements to be run to optimise the strategy until the desired performance level is reached.
+A common challenge faced by computational researchers with an interest in improving fragmentation strategies in tandem-mass-spectrometry-based metabolomics is the lack of access to and the high cost of running MS instruments.
-To lower this barrier, we present **Vi**rtual **M**etabolomics **M**ass **S**pectrometer
-(ViMMS) 2.0, a programmable and modular framework that simulates the chemical generation process and the execution of fragmentation strategies in LC-MS/MS-based metabolomics.
-A particular feature of the ViMMS framework is the ability to design strategies that can respond, in real time, to the data being produced.
+This issue is particularly relevant as developing and optimising novel fragmentation strategies tends to be conducted iteratively, requiring many measurements to be run to optimise the strategy until the desired performance level is reached.
+To lower this barrier, we present **Vi**rtual **M**etabolomics **M**ass **S**pectrometer (ViMMS) 2.0, a programmable and modular framework that simulates the chemical generation process and the execution of fragmentation strategies in LC-MS/MS-based metabolomics.
+A notable feature of the ViMMS framework is the ability to design strategies that can respond, in real time, to the data being produced.

 # Related works